X-Ray-X/affic-fullstack-developer-test/README.md

 > make up \
 > make down

+### Manual testing via Postman

+Feel free to import the Postman collection included in the root of the repository (as photos require base64 encoding):

+> affic-fullstack-developer-test.postman_collection.json

+### Editing the frontend

+In order to see effects of changes made on the frontend, please remember to refresh the Vue.js build:

+> make build-frontend

-### Testing:
+### Testing

 > make test

 For more please check the contents of Makefile.

-### Manual testing via Postman:

-Feel free to import the Postman collection included in the root of the repository:

-> affic-fullstack-developer-test.postman_collection.json

-### Database access:
+### Database access

 Use the following credentials in a database client of your choice: